GokulNC/Setting-Up-CARLA-Reinforcement-Learning/README.md

 It can be used as an environment for training [ADAS](https://en.wikipedia.org/wiki/Advanced_driver-assistance_systems "ADAS"), and also for Reinforcement Learning.

 This guide will help you set up the CARLA environment for RL.
 Most of my code here is inspired from [Intel Coach](https://github.com/NervanaSystems/coach "Intel Coach")'s setup of CARLA.
-I thought it'd be helpful to have a separte guide for this, to implement your own RL algorithms on top of it, instead of relying on Nervana Coach.
+I thought it'd be helpful to have a separte guide for this, to implement our own RL algorithms on top of it, instead of relying on Nervana Coach.

-## Requirements:
+## Requirements

 - Download the[ latest CARLA release from here](https://github.com/carla-simulator/carla/releases " latest CARLA release from here").
 (As of the time of writing, CARLA is in Experimental stage for Windows OS)
 (Tested using CARLA 0.7.0)
-- Any Debian-based OS (Preferably Ubuntu 16.04)
+- Any Debian-based OS (Preferably Ubuntu 16.04 or later)
 - Python 3.x installed
 - Python Dependencies required:
     - numpy